quang2719/Project---Cell_Tracking_clustering_using_GNN/README.md

 ## Project Introduction

 This project focuses on cell clustering based on coordinates from each frame extracted from a pretrained GNN model in [Graph Neural Network for Cell Tracking in Microscopy Videos (ECCV 2022)](https://github.com/talbenha/cell-tracker-gnn/tree/main).
 The dataset used is the **Fluo_C2DL_Huh7** from the Cell Tracking Challenge.
+This project was conducted under the guidance of my university professor.
 ## Dataset

 The dataset consists of 30 frames and contains 37 cells.
 It provides rich information for tracking and analyzing cell movements over time.
 Below are demo images and a video of the dataset: